hjz/hjz.github.com/source/_posts/2013-09-07-elasticsearch-reindexing-with-scala-and-play-2-framework.markdown

 categories: ['Elasticsearch', 'Play', 'Scala', 'Performance']
 ---

-## A little performance story
+## A Little Performance Story

-At Iterable, we use Elasticsearch to store all our email related events.
-This includes, email sends, opens, clicks, unsubscribes.
+At Iterable, we use Elasticsearch to store all our email campaign events.
+This includes, email sends, opens and clicks.

-For each event we attach the recipient email, timestamp, and additionaly for opens & clicks, the client ip and user agent.

-We then aggregate all the events and display them nicely in our campaign dashboard
+For each event we attach the recipient email and display the events nicely in our campaign dashboard

 ![Iterable Dashboard](http://static.iterable.com/iterabletoken/13-09-07-Screenshot%202013-09-07%2011.36.46.png)

-You'll see above the column, Unique Opens.
-To calculate that, we need to fetch recipient emails from all the open events and to a unique operation on the email.
+Notice `Unique Opens` column above.
+To calculate that, we need to fetch recipient emails from all the open events and do a unique operation on the emails.

-As you can imagine, this query is farily slow.
-It took upwards of 5 seconds to fetch 500,000 events to despite gig-e connections between our app server & elasticsearch.
+As you can imagine, this query is quite inefficient.
+It took upwards of 5 seconds to fetch 500,000 events, despite gigabit connections between our app server and Elasticsearch.

 ```
 [2013-08-26 20:57:33,856][WARN ][index.search.slowlog.fetch] [][][0] took[4.2s], took_millis[4207], types[emailOpen], stats[], search_type[QUERY_THEN_FETCH], total_shards[5], source[{"size":500000,"facets":{"dateFacet":{"date_histogram":{"field":"createdAt","interval":"minute"}}}}], extra_source[],